 Image by Mikayla Bollen Photography

 Because of the endless possibilities wrapped up in a Queenstown autumn, you'll have your pick of the region's best wedding venues.
-Venues which enjoy the best of Queenstown's autumnal magic include those based in the region's renowned Gibbston Valley.
-The Winehouse is an autumnal wonderland, set amongst expansive wine country and full of interesting nooks and crannies for your guests to explore.
+Venues that enjoy the best of Queenstown's autumnal magic include those based in the region's renowned Gibbston Valley.
+The Winehouse is an autumnal wonderland, set amongst expansive wine countries and full of interesting nooks and crannies for your guests to explore.
 Kinross is another Gibbston Valley gem, complete with willow trees and a pond for outdoor autumn ceremonies.
-There's just something about vineyard and orchard estate venues which is perfectly compatible with an autumn Queenstown wedding.
+There's just something about vineyard and orchard estate venues that is perfectly compatible with an autumn Queenstown wedding.